alexnardini/FLAM3_for_SideFX_Houdini/README.md

 With time I may get to those, other wise help your self.
 Hope you enjoy, I had a blast and still having a blast using it!

+For more images that illustrate the development progress:
 [FLAM3 for Houdini web page](https://alexnardini.net/flame-home/)